Jakho

 2. Enable Resizable BAR (if available)

-3. Disable CSM compatibility for system boot
+3. Disable the CSM compatibility for system boot

 Using AMIBCP to Enable Hidden Options on the Motherboard#